Publix: Early history

 The first stand-alone Publix Super Market in Winter Haven, Florida, c.
 1940.
 It is now a thrift store.

 George Jenkins previously worked as a stock clerk and a manager at Piggly Wiggly from 1926 to 1930.
 Jenkins's store had been bought out by a corporation.
 Jenkins went to share some ideas he had for the business but was turned down by corporate because the CEO was busy playing a game of golf.
 Jenkins left the store and aspired to create a new store, one where all ideas from associates and others were welcome.
+He also believed that if employees had an ownership stake in the company, everyone would benefit.
+"Invest in Others" is a core Publix value that inspires pride and teamwork in associates and their leaders.

-When Jenkins decided to open his own grocery store, he adopted the name "Publix" from a struggling New York-based movie theater company (with 19 opulently decorated movie houses in Florida) called Publix Theatres Corporation.
+When Jenkins decided to open his own grocery store, he adopted the name "Publix" from a struggling New York-based movie theater company (with 19 opulently decorated movie houses in Florida) called Publix Theatres Corporation, a Paramount affiliate.

 Jenkins stated, "Most of the theaters were closing up, and I liked the sound of the name, so I just took it for my store."
 Jenkins opened the first Publix Food Store in Winter Haven, Florida, on September 6, 1930, a 3,000-square-foot building located at 58 Northwest 4th Street.
+Like the theatres, the store was air conditioned and utilized the Art Moderne architectural style.

 In 1934, that store made $120,000 in sales.
 In 1935, he opened a second market, the Economy Food Store, also in Winter Haven.
 Despite the Great Depression, his stores were financially successful.

 In 1940, Jenkins, called "Mr. George" by his employees, mortgaged an orange grove to build Florida's first supermarket.
 On November 8, 1940, his "food palace" opened at 199 West Central Avenue, having piped-in music, air conditioning, cold cases for frozen and refrigerated items, in-store doughnut and flower shops, and electric-eye automatic doors.
 During World War II, material shortages prevented him from building additional stores.
 In 1945, Jenkins purchased the 19-store All American chain of food stores and converted them into Publix Super Markets.

 In 1951, Publix moved its headquarters from Winter Haven to Lakeland, Florida, and built its first distribution warehouse there.
 The warehouse occupied a 70,000-square-foot area.
 At the same time, they began to close the All American stores, replacing them with Publix markets.
 In 1956, Publix achieved $50 million in sales and $1 million in profit.
 In 1957, the donut shop in each store was expanded into a full-service bakery.